ericobattisti/Phonetic-PT-BR/readme.md

-# Phonetizer BR
+# Phonetic PT-BR

-Phonetizer BR is a JAVA library to deal with phonetization of words in Portuguese-Brazil.
+Phonetic PT-BR is a JAVA library to deal with phonetization of words in Portuguese-Brazil.

 <span style="color: blue">This solution can be used to improve the performance of database queries that use "LIKE".</span>